Convex cocompact actions in real projective geometry: Introduction

-The requirement that $\C_{\mathsf{bisat}}$ have bisaturated boundary in condition~\eqref{item:ccc-fib} can be seen as a ``coarse'' version of the strict convexity of the nonideal boundary in~\eqref{item:ccc-strict-C1}: the prototype situation is that of a convex cocompact real hyperbolic manifold, with $\C_{\mathsf{bisat}}$ a closed polyhedral neighborhood of the convex core, see the right-hand side of Figure~\ref{fig:Coxeter}.
-Properly convex sets with bisaturated boundary behave well under a natural duality operation generalizing that of open properly convex sets (see Section~\ref{sec:duality}).
-The equivalence \eqref{item:ccc-limit-set}~$\Leftrightarrow$~\eqref{item:ccc-fib} will be used to prove the duality property~\ref{item:dual} of Theorem~\ref{thm:properties}.
-When the ideal boundary is closed, both conditions ``strictly convex and $C^1$ nonideal boundary'' and ``bisaturated boundary'' are invariant under duality, but it can be easier to build examples of the latter: condition~\eqref{item:ccc-fib} of Theorem~\ref{thm:main-general} is convenient in some key arguments of the paper.
+The requirement that $\C_{\mathsf{bisat}}$ have bisaturated boundary in condition~\eqref{item:ccc-bisat} can be seen as a ``coarse'' version of the strict convexity of the nonideal boundary in~\eqref{item:ccc-strict-C1}: the prototype situation is that of a convex cocompact real hyperbolic manifold, with $\C_{\mathsf{bisat}}$ a closed polyhedral neighborhood of the convex core, see \eg the top right panel of Figure~\ref{fig:Coxeter}.
+Both of these conditions behave well under a natural duality operation generalizing that of open properly convex sets (see Section~\ref{sec:bisat-dual}).
+The equivalence \eqref{item:ccc-limit-set}~$\Leftrightarrow$~\eqref{item:ccc-bisat} will be used to prove the duality property~\ref{item:dual} of Theorem~\ref{thm:properties}.

-We note that without some form of convexity requirement on the boundary, properly convex projective manifolds have a poorly-behaved deformation theory: see Remark~\ref{rem:stable-precise}.\ref{item:weak-cond-not-open}.
+We note that without some form of strengthened convexity requirement on the boundary, properly convex projective manifolds have a poorly-behaved deformation theory: see Remark~\ref{rem:stable-precise}.\ref{item:weak-cond-not-open}.